CompCogNeuro/sims/README.md

 If double-clicking on the program doesn't work, you may have to do a "right mouse click" (e.g., Ctrl + click) to open the executables in the `.zip` version -- it may be easier to just open the `Terminal` app, `cd` to the directory, and run the files from the command line directly.

 # Status

+* **9/18/2020**: Version 1.1.1 release: a number of bug fixes, and first half of the python version models.

 * **4/21/2020**: Version 1.0.4 release: fixes `face_categ` cluster plot window display on Windows, adds few optional things to ch2/3 sims too.